Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Scale: +1 Skill Point every odd-numbered rank (Ranks 1 and 2 cost 2 SP; ranks 3 and 4 cost 3 SP; and so forth).

 #### -=[ Specialization ]=-
 You practice extensively with a chosen skill, so that even while you may still make mistakes, you don't make catastrophic ones; even at your worst, you're not terrible.
 Any time you roll below a 5 on a roll with that skill, your d20 roll is instead considered to be a 5.
 You may take this ability multiple times.
 Each time you take it, it applies to a different skill.
+This does not apply if you use a Willpower (or effects which follow the rules for Willpower).

 - Base Cost: 10
 - Scale: 0